suveb/OpenCV-for-Beginners-Tutorial/README.md

 # OPENCV BASIC PROGRAM

 1. The strategy used to implement the programs are provided in jupyter notebook of their respective folders
-2. The Following Topics are covered in the notebooks
+2. The Following Topics are covered in the notebooks or can be implemented using the theory provided

         * Drawing geometric shapes
         * Events of Mouse